knobs-dials/live-hasher/README.md

 SHA1 hashfile maker for directories.

-What it adds is that it can keep watching the directories (for some time), and rehash
+What it adds is that it can keep watching the directories (for some time), and rehash...
 - new files
 - altered files (detected by changes in size and/or mtime)